terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 For help or questions, write into hip-locomotion related channels on my [discord](https://discord.gg/CSnp8AB3yy)!

+**NOTE:** This is still a very early version that has not been tested with every headset yet, meaning that it may not work as expected with some hardware.
+If you have problems, please message me on the ApriltagTrackers discord!

 ### Installation

 1. Download hip_locomotion_v0.1.zip from [releases](https://github.com/ju1ce/Simple-OpenVR-Bridge-Driver/releases/tag/v0.1) and extract it